frankosan/pypers/README.md

     }
 ```

-A command line step does not need any programming.
-When the step get executed, the string in the "cmd" section get rendered with the "input" and "param" keys.
-The outputs keys are automatically populated at the end of the step execution using unix or regex pattern file matching
+A command line step execute the command in the "cmd" section rendering all the variables in {{}} with the corresponding value passed to the "input" and "params" keys

 This is an example of pipeline with 3 steps: